xiaoxiae/Education-Scripts/README.md

     end: 15:30
 ```

+### Flags
+The script supports various flags:
+- `-s`, `--short` - makes the output of the script more concise
+- `-f`, `--folder` - specify, where the courses folder is
+	- overrides `config.py`
+	- useful when you want to operate on previous semesters but don't want to rewrite configuration

 ## md_to_pdf
 Converts markdown files with embedded Xournal++ files to PDF (using Pandoc).
 Helpful when doing homework where sketches are required.